 Held-to-maturity investments - These assets are non-derivative financial assets with fixed or determinable payments and fixed maturities that the Company's management has the positive intention and ability to hold to maturity.
 These assets are measured at amortized cost using the effective interest method.
 If there is objective evidence that the investment is impaired, determined by reference to external credit ratings and other relevant indicators, the financial asset is measured at the present value of estimated future cash flows.
-Any changes to the carrying amount of the investment, including impairment losses, are recognized in profit or loss.
+Any changes to the carrying amount of the investment, including impairment losses, are recognized in the statement of operations and comprehensive loss.